 Make Smoking History for Community Services

-The Make Smoking History for Community Services Program believes that nobody should live in poverty, be socially excluded or die early because of tobacco.
-The program aims to reduce tobacco-related inequities experienced by people accessing health and community services, whilst raising awareness of the social injustice caused by smoking.
-In partnership with Make Smoking History, health and community services are encouraged to take steps to support clients to reduce and quit tobacco use, and to create healthy smoke-free environments.
+The Make Smoking History program believes that nobody should live in poverty, be socially excluded or die early because of tobacco.
+The program aims to reduce tobacco-related inequities experienced by people accessing community and health services, whilst raising awareness of the social injustice caused by tobacco use.
+In partnership with Make Smoking History, community and health services identify tailored solutions to support clients to reduce and quit their tobacco use, and to create healthy smoke-free environments.

 To find out more visit the Make Smoking History for Community Services website.